-If you’re an agent who wants to get more traffic, leads, sales, and referrals from your real estate website, then you need a solid real estate SEO strategy.
+If you’re an agent who wants to get more organic traffic, leads, sales, and referrals from your real estate website, then you need a solid local SEO optimization strategy.

 Today, I’ll give you a strategic plan and some great real estate SEO tips to boost your Realtor SEO and master local SEO for real estate.

 SEO stands for search engine optimization.
-It’s just a fancy way of saying that you’re intentionally creating blog articles, videos, and images that can easily be found in search engines like Google, YouTube, and Pinterest.
+It’s just a fancy way of saying that you’re intentionally creating blog articles, videos, and images on your real estate website that can easily be found on Google and other search engines YouTube, and Pinterest.
 Real estate SEO is simply the art of creating highly-ranked, local content that can be found easily by people looking to buy, sell, or live in your community.

 Likewise, if someone goes to YouTube and types the phrase, “Moving to Orange County,” then that person is probably interested in moving to Orange County.
 And if you had a video on your channel that covers that topic, you could get real estate buyer leads for years to come!